Mokkapps/website/src/content/posts/2022/2022-02-15___building-a-vue-3-desktop-app-with-pinia-electron-and-quasar/index.md

 ?
 Continue to install project dependencies after the project has been created? (recommended) NPM
 ```

-We chose SCSS as our CSS preprocessor, ESLint & Typescript as additional features, we want to use [Vue 3's Composition API](https://vuejs.org/guide/introduction.html#api-styles) and use Prettier for code formatting.
+We chose [SCSS](https://sass-lang.com/) as our CSS preprocessor, [ESLint](https://eslint.org/) & [Typescript](https://www.typescriptlang.org/) as additional features, [Vue 3's Composition API](https://vuejs.org/guide/introduction.html#api-styles) and [Prettier](https://prettier.io/) for code formatting.

 [[warning]]
 | Do not choose Vuex as we will add another state library in the next chapter.
-If you accidently added Vuex, remove it manually from your `package.json`.
+If you accidentally added Vuex, remove it manually from your `package.json`.

 [Read the official docs](https://quasar.dev/quasar-cli/installation) for additional information about the Quasar CLI.

 ## Add Pinia as Vue store library

-We'll use [Pinia](https://pinia.vuejs.org/) which is now the recommended state library for Vue.
+We'll use [Pinia](https://pinia.vuejs.org/) as Vue store library, which is now the recommended state library for Vue.

 First, we need to install Pinia: